Help file related to the PET 2001 Emulator.

 Screen Color

 PET 2001s came both with white screens and green phosphor screens.
+There‘s also an option for an inverted (dark on white) E-Ink display, not found on the original.
 Select your favorite screen color here.

 Keyboard Mode